 POLICY ST T16 Permanent development will not be permitted within 4.58 metres of a service road boundary or to the satisfaction of the relevant roads authority.

-POLICY ST T17 Service roads shall be provided to limit access onto the properties along this road will be reserved for this purpose and all developments will be setback accordingly.
+POLICY ST T17 Service roads shall be provided to limit access onto the Old Harbour Main Road.
+A part of the frontage of properties along this road will be reserved for this purpose and all developments will be setback accordingly.